thedeveloperyug/thedeveloperyug/README.md

-### Hi there 👋, I'm a computer science student with a knack of learning something new everyday.
+### Hi there 👋, I'm a Software Engineer with a knack of learning something new everyday.
 In my free time I love to learn about latest technologies and work on my logic building skills.

 ![gitartwork](gitartwork.svg)